Bosaso: Economy

 In September 2013, Puntland Deputy Minister of Environment Burhan Elmi Hirsi also announced a plan by the Puntland government to establish a gas manufacturing plant in Bosaso.
 The new project is part of a broader campaign by the Puntland environmental authorities to avert deforestation and promote alternative sources of fuel.

 The Hafun Fishing Company was established in 1992 in Bosaso.
 It was named after the northeastern port town of Hafun, where HFC also has an office.
 The firm exports a wide range of fish products, which it mainly sends to partners in the Middle East.
 The company is exploring additional global markets for its fish goods.
 It also maintains commercial interests in Puntland's housing market, which are represented by the firm's growing local real estate sales and development division.

 Additionally, the Bosaso Tannery is based in the city.
 A ten-year-old manufacturing, distributing, wholesale and import/export company, it processes wet salted, dry salted, wet blue, limed, pickled, and air/frame dried sheep and goat hides and skin.
 Principle wet blue exports are to Turkey, Pakistan, India and China.
 Raw camel hides and sheep and goat skin are also exported to the United Arab Emirates.

-Commercial banks serving Bosaso include Amal Bank and Salaam Bank.
-Salaam Bank provides personal banking and corporate banking services.
-Its Islamic banking services and facilities include Mudarabah, Murabaha, Musharakah and Istisnaa.
-Additionally, the bank offers electronic banking, SMS banking, mobile banking and internet debit.
-In August 2011, the bank also launched an independent (Kaaftoon) service partnering with Golis Telecom Somalia.